ebran/grim/README.md

 ### Prerequisites

-A Nim compiler, see the [nim-lang homepage](https://nim-lang.org) for installation instructions.
+The Nim compiler, see the [nim-lang homepage](https://nim-lang.org) for installation instructions.

 ### Installing